 Page 1 of 2

 The computer is a very simple machine and yet it can do complicated things.
 This is a consequence of the fact that, even if you can only do something very simple, if you can do it fast enough then it can seem as complicated as you like!

-For example, imagine what happens when it tries to print some letters on a printer.
+For example, imagine what happens when it tries to print some letters on a old time printer - modern printers aren't much better but we don't use them as much.
 It takes, say, 0.1 of a second.
-The printer can print at 600 characters per minute so it’s very fast for a printer.
-But the computer is working with a clock cycle of say 100MHz (slow by todays standards), which means it can execute an instruction in 0.00000001s.
+The printer can print at 600 characters per minute so it’s very fast for a piece of hardware.
+But the computer is working with a clock cycle of say 100MHz (slow by today's standards), which means it can execute an instruction in 0.00000001s.
+(Making the unrealistic assumption that one clock pulse equals one instruction.)
 So in the time it has to wait for the printer to print another character, i.e. 0.1s, it could have performed 10 million instructions.

 Suppose the new time scale is such that each beat of the machine’s clock is one second then in this new time scale the printer takes just short of 4 months to print a character.
 So in this sense the computer does one second’s work and then has 4 months off doing nothing at all...

 Four months doing nothing after every character is printed – it’s a good life being a computer

 Whenever a computer has to interact with the outside world, be it to read in data from a disk drive or write data to a printer or video screen, it generally has a long wait.
 In the early days the sense in trying to recover all that unused time was an economic imperative.

 The solution involved some software and some hardware.
 The software had to manage what the processor did while it was waiting; the hardware had to make sure that the processor knew when it was safe to go off and do something else.
 The details of the software take us into all of the ideas of the multi-tasking/multi-user operating system.